In the video above, Dr. Jerry Shapiro discusses finasteride side effects.

+There are a lot of rumors out there about this drug and its side effects.
 Being curious—or even concerned—about finasteride’s side effects is completely fair.
-Before you take any medication, you should always do your research and make sure you’re comfortable with your treatment plan.
+Before you take any medication (or really make any decisions involving your own healthcare), you should always do your research and make sure you’re comfortable with your treatment plan.
+To make that easier for you, we went ahead and summed up the important facts below.

-Let’s just jump right into what’s likely your biggest fear: taking finasteride will disrupt your sex life.
+Let’s just jump right into what’s likely your biggest fear though: erectile dysfunction.
+Or, more specifically, the fear that taking finasteride will disrupt your sex life.

 Though rare, in clinical trials, 3.8% of male patients noticed some form of sexual side effects (versus 2.1% of patients using the placebo), including less desire for sex, difficulty in achieving an erection, or a decrease in the amount of semen released during sex.
 This may continue after stopping treatment.

 The number to focus on there is 3.8%.
 It’s small.
-Now, that’s not to diminish your concern or to say that the 3.8% people experiencing these symptoms don’t matter—but rather to point out that this isn’t a guaranteed side effect.
-Despite what you may hear, for 96% of men, taking finasteride doesn’t mean you have to choose between your sex life and your hairline.
+Now, that’s not to diminish your concern or to say that the 3.8% people experiencing these symptoms don’t matter—but rather to point out that this isn’t a guaranteed side effect of taking finasteride.
+Despite what you may hear, for 96% of men, taking this common hair loss medication doesn’t mean you have to choose between your sex life and your hairline.

 Plus, it’s important to note 2.1% of men using the placebo experienced the same side effects.